 And what did I want to do with my friends?
 Cocktails?
 A night in town?
-Oh no, I decided I wanted to do a hill walk, this is how I know my friends are keepers.
-They were willing to get up at the crack of dawn on a Saturday so I could drag them up a hill and make them sing happy birthday to me at the top haha!
+Oh no, I decided I wanted to climb Ben A’an for my birthday.
+This is how I know my friends are keepers.
+They were willing to get up at the crack of dawn on a Saturday so I could drag them up a hill and make them sing happy birthday to me at the top.

 We drove up to the Trossachs to climb Ben A’an, it’s known as the miniature mountain… don’t let that fool you!
 It stands at 1.
 941 ft.
-In between Loch Katrine and Loch Achray, We were told it takes around 2-4 hours, up and down.
-We managed it in around 2 and a half by time we had lunch and shared a bottle of MD at the top… my friends are the best influencers haha!
+In between Loch Katrine and Loch Achray, we were told it takes around 2-4 hours, up and down.
+We managed it in around 2 and a half by time we had lunch and shared a bottle of MD at the top… my friends are the best influencers.

-After a quick bite to eat and a few shots we started heading back down, the rain had been on and off all day so it was pretty slippery, it took us just under an hour to climb up and just over an hour back down, we finally reached the bottom to discover I had a flat tyre!
-And thank god one of us knew how to change it… the rest of us all just stood in total amazement.
+After a quick bite to eat and a few shots we started heading back down, the rain had been on and off all day so it was pretty slippery, it took us just under an hour to climb up and just over an hour back down, we finally reached the bottom to discover I had a flat tyre.
+Thank goodness one of us knew how to change it… the rest of us all just stood in total amazement.
 The beers were definitely on me after that one.
 It was such a fun day despite a few disasters.